Hugo Ulrich: Living and creating

-Dealing with Siegfried Dehn was fruitful to Hugo Ulrich.
-Ulrich's B minor Symphony, which appeared in 1852, soon made the round of the concerts of Germany, and with his Symphonie Triomphale he won the grand prize of the Royal Belgian Academy in Brussels in 1853.
-When he attended the public premiere in Brussels on September 27, 1853, he received the enthusiastic applause of the public; the same success was received by this symphony at every performance in other places.
-From then on, the new composer's new creations were eagerly awaited.
+Dealing with Siegfried Dehn was fruitful for Hugo Ulrich.
+Ulrich's B minor Symphony, which appeared in 1852, soon circulated in concerts across Germany, and with his Symphonie Triomphale, he won the grand prize of the Royal Belgian Academy in Brussels in 1853.
+When he attended the public premiere in Brussels on September 27, 1853, he received enthusiastic applause from the audience; the same success followed this symphony at every performance elsewhere.
+From then on, the new composer's creations were eagerly awaited.

 In September, 1855, he was finally destined to travel to the land of his longing, to Italy, which he entered with great plans for new works.
 He lived in Venice, Turin, Genoa, Rome and Milan.
 Inspired by the "land of wonders", he soon began to work again: an opera: "Bertran de Born," to which Max Ring had written the text, occupied him seriously, among others, until external circumstances brought him back to Germany.

 In March 1858 he returned to Berlin, but soon lost the joy of his youth almost entirely, probably because of the excessive self-demands, which put him under great pressure because of his earlier successes.
 Between February 1859 and April 1862, he taught composition at the Stern Conservatory in Berlin, where he had previously studied himself.
 Among his most famous pupils was Hermann Goetz.
-However, he soon gave up teaching completely because his incipient kidney disease was going to make teaching more difficult.
-From then on, he devoted himself chiefly to arrangements for piano, in which he worked in his apartment in Berlin, to be sent to his publishers Leupertz in Breslau and C. F. Peters in Leipzig.
-He was still able to finish most of his opera and also began a third symphony in G major, which however was not completed.
+However, he soon gave up teaching completely because his incipient kidney disease was making it increasingly difficult.
+From then on, he devoted himself chiefly to piano arrangements, which he worked on in his Berlin apartment to be sent to his publishers, Leupertz in Breslau and C. F. Peters in Leipzig.
+He was still able to finish most of his opera and also began a third symphony in G major, which, however, was not completed.
 Ulrich died at the age of 45 (after Mendel-Reissmann) on 23 March 1872.
 On the other hand, other sources indicate May 23, 1872, as his date of death.
 He was buried in Berlin-Wedding at the Catholic cemetery in Liesenstraße.